gis-rpd/rpd-sg10k-grch38-gatk4-gvcf-freebayes-vcf/README.md

 ## Notes

 - We share this code for transparency.
-This is not meant to a generic whole genome workflow for wider use, but rather specific to the program's needs.
+This is not meant to be a generic whole genome workflow for wider use, but rather specific to the program's needs.
  For the same reason this documentation is rudimentary.
 - See [this file](./dag.svg) for the execution DAG
 - GATK commandline parameters are based on [the official WDL implementation](https://github.com/broadinstitute/wdl/tree/develop/scripts/broad_pipelines/germline-short-variant-discovery/gvcf-generation-per-sample/1.0.0)
+- Developers: work on devel or feature branches.
+Only merge to master if `tests/run.sh` completes successfully

 ## Authors